dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 Well, there are a couple of reasons for that.

-Some of you may know that Docker is a high level containerization technology.
+Some of you may know that Docker is a containerization technology.
 In other words it means that your Dockerized applications also known as containers are running in isolation from other processes on the same machine.

-The isolation is done by the host's operating system kernel itself and not by some other piece of software like in case for virtual machines where the hypervisor is in the role that isolates your guest operating system in a lower level.
+The isolation is done by the host's operating system kernel itself and not by some other piece of software like in case for virtual machines where the hypervisor is in the role that isolates your guest operating system.

-However not all mainstream operating systems today are supporting operating-system-level virtualization.
+However not all mainstream operating systems today are supporting container-based virtualization also called operating-system-level virtualization.

 We look at you Mac and Windows.

-So my theory is that since Linux is considered a mainstream operating system in the technology world and the Linux kernel does support operating-system-level virtualization the only logical conclusion is that there were no other feasible options available.
+So my theory is that since Linux is considered a mainstream operating system in the technology world and the Linux kernel does support container-based virtualization, then the only logical conclusion is that there were no other feasible options available to choose from.

-Then you might ask, what about operating systems like FreeBSD and Solaris that are also supporting this operating-system-level virtualization concept?
+Then you might ask, what about operating systems like FreeBSD and Solaris that are also supporting this container-based virtualization concept?

 I'm pretty sure that in the future they will be supported by Docker natively, because since Docker version 0.9 Docker developers decoupled the execution